Leasing Your Mineral Rights

 - Number of nearby mineral owners

 The lease agreement you make with a company will specify how much you will be paid in royalties.
+Royalty payments are typically a share of the production income.
+Royalty payment amounts are usually specified in leases and may be a percentage of the production value, another fixed amount, or possibly even other terms.
 When a mining company leases your mineral rights, they have rights to the land and are entitled to explore, drill, bring large machinery, and excavate your land.
 If you are unsure about the leasing process, it may be in your best interest to sell your rights with the help of The Mineral Auction.

 Contact an Austin Mineral Rights Broker for More Information